Jie-Fang/cudnn-frontend/samples/resnet_block/include/layers/models/resnet/README.md

 ## IMPORTANT: The params you need to set as the user
 Internally, for parameters like convolution output and pooling output sizes, we calculate the expected output sizes internally and compare against yours.
 If you do not set convolution or pooling output sizes, we will set it for you.
 These params are common among the three blocks that you may want to set and their default values
 - **Data type of the block and math precision of the block**.
 Defaults to mixed-precision FP16 and FP32 respectively (denoted as `CUDNN_DATA_HALF` and `CUDNN_DATA_FLOAT` respectively).
 For FP8 blocks, use `CUDNN_DATA_E4M3` or `CUDNN_DATA_E5M2.`
-- **Flags for legacy versions of the block and FP8 versions of the block**.
-Defaults to non legacy versions of the block wherever possible.
-FP16 blocks are default.
-To enable legacy for block, use the functions `use_legacy_forward()` and/or `use_legacy_backward()` in the builder to enable legacy version.
-To use FP8, use `use_fp8()` and make sure the `CUDNN_DATA` type is correct from above.

-### Stem block
-These are the params you may want to (and should for transparency as a user) set specifically for the stem block:

-- **Convolution input size, filter size, padding size, stride size, dilation size, and output size**.
-Note that if you just provide the initial input size and all the filters, paddings, stride, etc. for the convolution, the block will calculate the output sizes for you.
-However, for transparency, you probably want to set them yourself to ensure everything is the way you want it.
-Use `setInputSizes(), setFilterSizes()`, etc. to these parameters.
-- **Per channel dimensions**.
-This is used for per channel scaling/biasing in batch normalization, as well as the `GEN STATS` node in the current implementation.
-Use `setBiasAndScaleDims()` to set.
-It defaults to the output channels of the convolution filter.
-- **Accumulation count for batch normalization.** This is calculated as  `N * H * W`  from the dims of the input to the batch normalization node.
-Use `setAccumCnt)` to set accumulation count.
-If not set, it does the calculation internally and sets it for each of the batch normalization nodes.
-- **Pooling parameters**.
-Since the stem block contains a maxpooling node, you need to configure this.
-You should set the pooling mode to `CUDNN_RESAMPLE_MAXPOOL` via `setPoolingMode()` in the params builder.
-You should also set the padding, stride and window dimensions of the pooling.
-You should set the padding mode to `CUDNN_NEG_INF_PAD` via `setPoolingPaddingMode()`.
-You alos need to set the output size, otherwise, it will calculate it for you based on the pooling parameters you passed in.

 ### Residual block
 These are the params you may want to (and should for transparency as a user) set specifically for the residual block: